 The IC and EOC are responsible for notifying and coordinating with the law enforcement agencies as per the ICS.
-Mobilization and coordination for airport law enforcement will follow the ICS and procedures outlined in each hazard section.
+Mobilization and coordination for law enforcement will follow the ICS and procedures outlined in each hazard section.

-The North Slope Borough Police Department in cooperation with the Alaska State Troopers is responsible for protection of life and property, enforcement of law and order, protection of scene security, providing traffic and crowd control, and ensuring emergency rescuers have rapid access to the disaster/incident site and quick egress for medical transport.
+Law enforcement is responsible for protection of life and property, enforcement of law and order, protection of scene security, providing traffic and crowd control, and ensuring emergency rescuers have rapid access to the disaster/incident site and quick egress for medical transport.

-Law enforcement and the Airport Manager are responsible for providing perimeter security per the Airport Security Plan and FAR Part 139.335.
+Law enforcement and the airport manager are responsible for providing perimeter security per the airport security plan and FAR Part 139.335.

-Airport operations, North Slope Borough Police or the Alaska State Troopers will provide escorts to the disaster/incident scene within the AOA to specialized support agencies and other emergency responders when required and or authorized by the IC.
+Airport operations, police or the Alaska State Troopers will provide escorts to the disaster/incident scene within the AOA to specialized support agencies and other emergency responders when required and or authorized by the IC.